pconradjunior/pconradjunior/README.md

+# 💫About Me :
-### Hello, I'm Pedro, a software developer that is coffee addicted, and a learner.
+## Hello, I'm Pedro, a software developer that is coffee addicted, and a learner.

 Here are some things I learned during my journey: